 MA teaching: I set up and convened the MA module Outcast Ireland: Institutions and the Making of Irish Society 1801-2000 (not currently running) with Professor Maria Luddy from the Department of History.

-I set up, convene and teach an interdisciplinary Masters-level module on The Medical Mind in Literature and Culture with Jonathan Heron from Warwick's Institute of Advanced Teaching and Learning (IATL), also delivered as a MBChB student-selected module for the Warwick Medical School.
+I set up, convene and teach an interdisciplinary Masters-level module on The Medical Mind in Literature and Culture, through Warwick's Institute of Advanced Teaching and Learning (IATL), also delivered as a MBChB student-selected module for the Warwick Medical School.

-Undergraduate teaching: I convene the first year module British Theatre since 1939, and the Honours module Literature, Theory and Time.
+Undergraduate teaching: I have convened the first year module British Theatre since 1939, and currently convene my Honours core theory module Literature, Theory and Time.
 I also teach and lecture on the module European Theatre, and lecture on Modern World Literatures.